 The augmented reality system used to deliver these resizing illusions presents real-time video capture of the hand, from the same position and perspective as if the hand were being viewed directly (Preston & Newport, 2011).
-This allows the experimenter to deliver tactile manipulations, such as gently pulling or pushing the hand, whilst the participant views the hand either stretching or shrinking in the augmented image.
-Newport, Pearce and Preston (2010) found strong embodiment using a synchronous multisensory visuotactile illusion, which was replicated in our pilot data using the same experimental set up as the current study, showing a greater illusory experience during synchronous visuotactile manipulations compared to asynchronous (mismatching visuotactile manipulation) control conditions (Appendix B).
-When comparing multisensory visuotactile resizing illusions to unimodal visual resizing illusions, our recent work (Hansford et al., 2023a) shows that multisensory illusions elicit significantly greater illusory experience compared to unimodal visual illusions in healthy participants.
-We also showed, in exploratory analysis, that a subset of participants who experienced an illusion in the unimodal visual condition reported a stronger illusory experience in this condition than in an incongruent control condition.
+This allows the experimenter to deliver tactile manipulations, such as gently pulling or pushing the hand/finger, whilst the participant views their hand/finger either stretching or shrinking in the augmented image.
+Newport, Pearce and Preston (2010) found strong embodiment using a synchronous multisensory visuotactile illusion, which was replicated in our pilot data using the same experimental set up as the current study, showing, although not significant, a numerically greater illusory experience during synchronous visuotactile manipulations compared to asynchronous (mismatching visuotactile manipulation) control conditions (Appendix B) for illusory finger resizing.
+When comparing multisensory visuotactile resizing illusions to unimodal visual resizing illusions, our recent work (Hansford et al., 2023a) shows that multisensory illusions elicit significantly greater illusory experience compared to non-illusion and unimodal visual illusion conditions in healthy participants.
+We also showed, in exploratory analysis, that a subset of participants who experienced an illusion in the unimodal visual condition reported a stronger illusory experience in this condition than in an incongruent (mismatching visual and tactile inputs) control condition.
 This subset analysis, however, was of a small sample size, and was selected based on one of the measures analysed thus should be taken with caution, meaning further replication of the findings are needed.
-Furthermore, we have demonstrated that a visuo-auditory presentation of the resizing illusion, using non-naturalistic auditory input, provides a stronger illusory experience than a visual only presentation, but this does not surpass the illusion strength given by a visuo-tactile illusion (Hansford et al., 2023b).
+Furthermore, we have demonstrated that a visuo-auditory presentation of the finger resizing illusion, using non-naturalistic auditory input, provides a stronger illusory experience than a visual only presentation, but this does not surpass the illusion strength given by a visuo-tactile illusion (Hansford et al., 2023b).

 Neuroimaging has previously been used in healthy populations experiencing resizing illusions, whereby modulation of the primary somatosensory cortex has been found using neuromagnetic source imaging during visual only resizing illusions of the arm (Schaefer et al., 2007).
-Briefly, the more the subjects felt the subjective experience of an elongated arm, the more the cortical distance between the first and fifth digit decreased, showing the topographical representation of the somatosensory cortex being modulated by perceived location of a peripheral stimulus.
-Specifically looking at stretching multisensory visuotactile illusions, which as mentioned are those that elicit the greatest illusion strength in a majority of participants, recent research suggests that these illusions directly impact the neural representations of the body and reflect early-stage multimodal stimulus integration through modulation of gamma band activity (Kanayama et al., 2021).
-We have recently investigated this illusion in healthy participants using electroencephalography (EEG) and have found support for this previous research, finding significant increases in gamma band power, likely reflecting multimodal stimulus integration, in multisensory visuotactile compared to unimodal visual conditions during illusory resizing of a finger (Hansford et al., 2023a).
+Briefly, the more the subjects felt the subjective experience of an elongated arm, the more the cortical distance between the first and fifth digit decreased, showing the topographical representation of the somatosensory cortex being modulated by perceived location of a stimulus.
+Specifically looking at stretching multisensory visuotactile illusions, which as mentioned are those that elicit the greatest illusion strength in a majority of participants, recent research suggests that these illusions impact the neural representations of the body and reflect early-stage multimodal stimulus integration through modulation of gamma band activity (Kanayama et al., 2021).
+We have recently also investigated this illusion in healthy participants using electroencephalography (EEG) and have found support for this previous research, finding significant increases in gamma band power, likely reflecting multimodal stimulus integration, in multisensory visuotactile compared to unimodal visual conditions during illusory resizing of a finger (Hansford et al., 2023a).
 Previous research using rubber hand illusions found this multisensory integration effect in early-stage gamma band increases (Kanayama et al., 2021), whilst our recent findings show a later stage of multimodal stimulus integration when using illusory finger resizing manipulations (Hansford et al., 2023a).